Q. Does my heating bill have to be listed in my name?

 Q. When and where may I apply?

-A. The Energy Assistance Program, which includes a Weatherization Program, is more specifically a heating assistance program.
-Delivery of heating fuel begins November 12, 2014, however local Community Action Agencies began taking applications August 1, 2014 so that households could be preapproved before winter.
-You may call 2-1-1 Infoline to inquire about the intake site nearest to your residence.
+A. Delivery of heating fuel begins November 9, 2016, however local Community Action Agencies began taking applications August 1, 2016 so that households could be preapproved before winter.
+You may call 2-1-1 United Way to inquire about the intake site nearest to your residence.
 To locate the Community Action Agency in the town where you live, follow this link.
 Applicants must apply in person.

 Q. How do I know if I qualify for CEAP?

 A. Eligibility for Energy Assistance is based on the annual gross income and the size of the household.
-(Click here for income eligibility guidelines.)
+(Follow this link for income eligibility guidelines.)

 There is also a liquid assets test.
 Liquid assets include: checking, savings, CD's, stocks/shares, bonds, annuities, certificates of deposit and individual retirement accounts.
 (Individual Retirement Accounts are considered to be liquid assets if the accounts are in the name of a household member who is at least 59-and-one-half years old.)
 The purpose of the liquid assets test is to try to ensure that winter heating assistance dollars go to households most in need; that is, to people without the financial means to heat their home.